-NEFERTARI INTERNTIONAL SCHOOL, CAIRO, EGYPT

-STUDENT SOCIAL MEDIA CONTRACT

-AND FOR THE SECRET Stude nt Name : Year/0 Grade Level : Division: S cholastic Year: lastic Year: GUIDELINES Social Mare pow s and Students must read and sign tedia, such as, Face book, Twitter, Your terful tools of communication that had not of Nefertari International School. ouTube, MySpace, Lin kedIn, Engrade, perso onal texting, and others, 1) Be honest about your identity . student of Nefertari International Sc 2) 2) Think twice before posting since it reflects on your reputation, the reputation of your family, friends, another student, and your school.
-3) 3) The information you post on line could jeopardize your future when applying to college or even applying for a job as a student or a young adult.
-4) 4) Be respectful and thoughtful.
-Treat others the way you would like them to treat you while posting on Social Media sites.
-5)) Know the rules.
+NEFERTARI NEFERTARI INTERNTIONAL SCHOOL, O STUDENT SOCIAL MEDIA CO R, EGYPT Stude nt Name : Year/ Grade Level : Division: Schol astic Yea ar: Social M are pow GUIDELINES and Students must read and sign this contract acknowledgin edia, such as, Face book, Twitter, YouTube, My Space, Linked erful tools of communication that have significant impact on on of Nefertari International School.
+In, Engrad le, personal texting, and others, 2) 3) 4) 5) Be honest about your identity.
+Never pretend to be som student of Nefertari International Schools.
+Tracking tools can Think twice before posting since it reflects on your reput another student, and your school.
+The information you post on line could jeopardize you applying for a job as a student or a young adult.
+Be respectful and thoughtful.
+Treat others the way you won Social Media sites.
+Know the rules.
 Follow a code of ethics.
-Become familiar with the terms of service and policies of the Social Media sites and networks in which you participate.
-6) Cyber bullying is illegal by law a Always remember that Cyber bullying person or persons through Social M ng is the willful and r repeatedly bullying or Parent t Signature(s) : Date : Stude nt Signature Date ·
+Become familiar works and networks in which you participate.
+Cyber bullying is illegal by law and would lead to expulsion Always remember that Cyber bullying is the willful and repeated. n trace bar tation, the ur future would like with the te on from Na atedly bull ck anonymous authors. reputation of your family, friends, when applying to college or even them to treat you while posting erms of service and policies of the efertari International Schools. ying or harassment of another person or persons through Social Media, which includes elec Signature(s) : tronic text Date Date t. : :